harshalpy/harshalpy/README.md

 ![](https://github-readme-streak-stats.herokuapp.com/?user=harshalpy&theme=radical&hide_border=true)<br/>

-### ✍️  I will try to update Readme as soon as i learn new languages , frameworks , or any cool stuff .
+### ✍️  I will Try to update Readme as soon as I learn new Languages , Frameworks , or any Cool stuff .